-It seems to be a complete mystery … out of love.
+It seems to be a complete mystery … to fall out of love.

 Something we cannot understand.
 And yet it happens every day all around us: